-Club K: Alexander the great, who built a vast empire with Babylon as its capital.
+Club K: Alexander the Great, who built a vast empire with Babylon as its capital.
 His clothes were always worn with jewels bearing the cross and this is a characteristic of Club K. His hair curled outward and his sword in hand.

 Spade K: King David, the ancient Israeli hero of the Bible, and a musician who plays the harp.
 Hence, the harp often appears on the Spade K. This is to commemorate David’s musical talent.
 His hair is curled outwards.

 Heart Q: Judith, the heroine of Israel.
-Under the siege of the army, the beautiful widow Judith stood up, put on her most expensive and beautiful clothes and went to the enemy’s barracks alone.
+Under the siege of the army, the beautiful widow Judith stood up, put on her most expensive and beautiful clothes, and went to the enemy’s barracks alone.
 And then she seduced him and killed him, and saved her city.

 Club K: Argine, Elizabeth of York.
 The Royal Lancaster in England is symbolized by red roses.
-The royal family of York symbolizes white rose.
-The two royal families reconciled after the war of roses, and tied the roses of both sides together.
+The royal family of York symbolizes a white rose.
+The two royal families reconciled after the war of roses and tied the roses of both sides together.
 So the queen had roses on her hands.

-Spade Q: Pallas Athena, Greek goddess of wisdom and war.
+Spade Q: Pallas Athena, the Greek goddess of wisdom and war.
 Of the four queens, he was the only one with a weapon.